 Lesson Element Resources/Strategies 1 Work on 5-10 words the child struggled with in the previous session.
 'Your Goal My Goal' cards Magnetic letters (jumbled and re-assembled) 2 Read levelled book Focus on: Meaning and Structure - Does it make sense?
 Does it sound right?
 Noticing punctuation Using ?
-And ! to help with our story voice/expression 3 Dig deep into what has been read Do one or more of the following: • Discuss text with child
+And ! to help with our story voice/expression

-Qu Fin boo par REG cuss illustrations - What can you see? estions - inferential or recalling detail d a word within the text - Child scans ok page to find and point at a rticular word COUNT - practice using first, next, en and finally 4 Feedback eve nise one aspect of their reading in ery session re them one aspect to work on
+3 Dig deep into what has been read Do one or more of the following: Discuss text with child Discuss illustrations - What can you see?
+Questions - inferential or recalling detail Find a word within the text - Child scans book page to find and point at a particular word RECOUNT - practice using first, next, then and finally 4 Feedback Praise one aspect of their reading in every session Give them one aspect to work on